-Researchers are using TERN infrastructure in Western Australia, Victoria, New South Wales and Queensland to take part in a landmark global experiment that investigates ecosystem response to drought.
+Researchers are using TERN’s long-term ecological research sites to take part in a landmark global experiment that investigates ecosystem response to drought.
 The experiment’s findings will help to predict and mitigate the impacts of drought in Australia and around the world.

 The whole of New South Wales is currently drought-declared.
 The majority of Queensland has been in drought for up to seven years.
 The devastating socio-economic impacts of what some are calling the worst drought in living memory are being well documented in the feverish political and media coverage.
 But what about drought’s impact on our natural landscapes?

 How will our ecosystems respond to predicted hotter and longer drought events?
 Why are some environments more sensitive than others?
 And, what will happen to their valuable ecosystem services, such as climate regulation, extreme event regulation, water purification and pollination?

-To answer these questions and more, an international group of scientists affiliated with the US National Science Foundation-funded Drought-Net Research Coordination Network (Drought-Net), is working at TERN’s ecosystem monitoring sites around Australia to understand terrestrial ecosystem sensitivity to drought and the mechanisms underlying response patterns.
+To answer these questions and more, an international group of scientists affiliated with the US National Science Foundation-funded Drought-Net Research Coordination Network (Drought-Net), is working at TERN’s long-term ecosystem monitoring sites around Australia to understand terrestrial ecosystem sensitivity to drought and the mechanisms underlying response patterns.

 WA’s global biodiversity hotspot under investigation

 Experimental plots with custom-built shelters designed to reduce rainfall and simulate predicted future drought conditions have been established at TERN sites including the Great Western Woodlands SuperSite in WA, Cumberland Plain SuperSite in NSW, Wombat Stringybark Eucalypt SuperSite in Victoria and at TERN-supported long-term research sites in Queensland’s Simpson Desert.
 All these sites are part of the global Long-Term Ecological Research (ILTER) network.